The Method 2 is to use the

 wrapper.app.parameter.7=stop

-The start and stop class names should be fairly clear.
+The start and stop class names should be clear now.

 The first parameter count is required to locate the stop class in the parameter list.